-A diamond certification allows the buyer to know that they are getting a diamond of good value.
+A diamond certification allows the buyer to know that they are getting a high quality lab grown diamond of good value.
 This certification is issued by an independent gemological lab.
 It gives the buyer information on the diamond’s cut, carat weight, color, clarity grade, and more.
 There are a few laboratories that grade diamonds.
 But there is one lab that goes above and beyond the rest —GIA (Gemological Institute of America).
 Established in 1931, GIA is known to be the “gold standard” for diamond grading.
-Therefore, a GIA diamond is one of the best you can get.
+Therefore, a GIA diamond is one of the best you can get when shopping for engagement rings.

 What Are GIA Diamonds?